-- Google Trends –Though not as advanced as Keyword planner, Google Trends can give you a rough idea of whether your keywords are trending upwards or downwards in search volumes.
+- Google Trends –Though not as advanced as Keyword planner, Google Trends can give you a rough idea whether your keywords is trending upwards or downwards in search volumes.

 - Ubersuggest – The uber-cool tool from Neil Patel, the digital marketing guru, Ubersuggest can give you related keywords that can be added to your content.

 - Buzzsumo – This tool gives you the list of articles related to your keywords that have gone live in the recent past.
-6 months of data is given for free.
-1 year, 2 years, and 5 years of data are available with a paid subscription.
+6 months data is given for free.
+1 year, 2 years and 5 years data is available with a paid subscription.

 SEARCH ENGINE OPTIMIZATION

 The mystery game that has flummoxed many over the past years, there are over 200 factors that affect your page’s search engine ranking according to Google.
-Here are a few things you can take care of when it comes to Search Engine Optimization.
+Here are few things you can take care of.

-- URL – I had already mentioned the importance of having your primary keyword in the domain name.
+- URL – I had already mentioned about having your primary keyword in the domain name.
 Even if you can't change that now, take heart.
-Having good URLs with primary keywords in them can help too.Have a good folder structure in mind for your website, classifying services, sub-services, and articles correctly into folders.
+Having good URLs with primary keywords in it can help too.Have a good folder structure in mind for your website, classifying services, sub-services and articles correctly into folders.
 That can clean up URLs and give a good structure to your website.

 - Meta description – This key piece of information tells the search engine what your page is about.
 While displaying your page in search results, Google might show the meta description if it’s good, or it might pick up some of your content from inside the page.
 It’s a good idea to write key information like pricing in your meta description.

-- Alt tags – All your images should have alt tags and titles to describe them, so that search engines show them in image results.
+- Alt tags – All your images should have alt tags and titles to describe it, so that search engines show them in image results.

-- Structured data or Schema – These are specific tags that you can add to your pages, to specify extra information like author, location, pricing, reviews, etc. This extra information will show up in your search results, getting you more clicks and hence higher rankings.
+- Structured data or Schema – These are specific tags that you can add to you pages, to specify extra information like author, location, pricing, reviews etc. This extra information will show up in your search results, getting you more clicks and hence higher rankings.

 - Inbound links – Link building is another beast that many websites find difficult to tame.
-Directory submissions and article submissions are age-old tricks to get links to your websites.
+Directory submissions, article submissions are age old tricks to get links into your websites.
 But now there are many new ways to get links from other websites like: